JohnGoldsmith/dotnetrdf-wiki/UserGuide-Updating-With-SPARQL.md

 # Tutorial Navigation

 You've reached the end of the basic tutorial, the previous topic was [[UserGuide/Querying with SPARQL|Querying with SPARQL]].
-Go back to the [[User Guide]] to explore more topics.
+Go back to the [[User Guide|UserGuide]] to explore more topics.

 Users wishing to learn more may wish to jump straight to the following topics: